jreese8/E-Commerce-Backend/README.md

   ## Usage
   Use mysql to to create the database by typing "source db/schema.sql" after entering your mysql password.
 Then, in a seperate terminal, type "npm run seed" to seed the database, and finally "npm start" to connect to the server.
 In Insomnia, you will be able to make GET, POST, CREATE, and UPDATE requests.
-DELETE requests for categories and tags will be added in the future.
+DELETE requests for categories will be added in the future.